 Hearts Speak is a nationally recognised non-profit organisation that’s uniting art and advocacy to increase the visibility of shelter animals.

 I am also a member of the Joy Session Network.

 These Ruff ‘n’ Stuff Pet Photography ‘Golden Sessions’ are dedicated to terminally ill or elderly pets.
 They require a special gentleness and empathy throughout the entire process.

 Saying goodbye to a beloved family member is one of THE hardest things

-I’ve been through it with our beautiful girl Bella, and am so very thankful to have gorgeous images to remember her by.
+I’ve been through it with our beautiful girl Bella, and now Oscar, and am so very thankful to have gorgeous images and beautiful artwork to remember them by.

 If you are interested in a ‘Golden Session’ for your own pet, please contact me now, and I’ll fit you in…